Barcelona teenager Dragoni face of new era at World Cup for Italy

 Italy surprised by reaching the quarter-finals of the last World Cup -- their first for two decades -- but finished bottom of their group with one point at the Euro in England.

-Dragoni was picked alongside another young gun in Fiorentina's 19-year-old Emma Severini, in a squad which features 15 players from Juventus and newly crowned Italian champions Roma.
+Dragoni was picked alongside another young talent in Fiorentina's Emma Severini, in a squad which features 15 players from Juventus and newly crowned Italian champions Roma.

 After leaving Inter Milan in January she scored four goals in 10 appearances as Barcelona's B team won the second-tier title, while also being part of the first-team squad which won the Champions League.